zannloo/tp/docs/UserGuide.md

 ##### Mistake 2: Invalid path
 **Solution:**
 Please check that the path you have entered is the path required by the command.
-Additionally, do ensure that it is the intended path you wish you utilise, and it exists within ProBook.
+Additionally, do ensure that it is the intended path you wish you utilise, and it exists within ProfBook.

 ##### Mistake 3: No such student or group to delete.
 **Solution:**
-Verify that the StudentId or GroupId belonging to the student or group you wish to delete is correct and that the student or group exists in the specified path from which you wish to delete them.
+Verify that the StudentId or GroupId belonging to the student or group you wish to delete is correct and that the specified path belonging to the student or group which you wish to delete exist within ProfBook.

 ##### Mistake 4: No such student to move.
 **Solution:**
-Verify that the StudentId belonging to the student you wish to move is correct and that the student exists in the specified path from which you wish to move them.
+Verify that the StudentId belonging to the student you wish to move is correct and that the student exists in the specified path from which you wish to move them from.

 ##### Mistake 5: Invalid task index
 **Solution:**
 Task index starts from 1.
-Check that the index you input is a whole number and falls within the range of 1 to the total number of tasks in the task list.
+Check that the index you input is a positive whole number and falls within the range of 1 to the total number of tasks in the task list.

 ##### Mistake 6: The display panel is not showing task list